 Title IX Coordinator: Kieran Morrow

 - Respond to reports of sexual misconduct by students, faculty and staff.

 - Oversee Title IX complaints and identifying and addressing any patterns or systemic problems that arise during the review of such complaints, in consultation with the Office of Legal Affairs.

 - Conduct Title IX training.

-Deputy Title IX Coordinator, Student Affairs: Lanette Brown
+Deputy Title IX Coordinator, Student Engagement: Lanette Brown

 - Title IX compliance of the Georgia State University athletic program (i.e. gender equity in university Athletics).